4W4I5/Semester-7-Notes/PDC/Sessional 1 Prep/Sessional 1 Prep Notes.md

 - `argv`: Pointer to the argument vector for the program (usually from `main`).
 - `size`: Pointer to store the number of processes in the communicator.
 - `rank`: Pointer to store the rank of the calling process.

+- **Question**: What is the one extra parameter used in MPI_Recv() that is not used in MPI_Send(), and in what circumstances would it be of greater importance?
+	- **Answer**:
+		- The status parameter (of MPI_Status type) is the extra parameter.
+It may be of greater importance when we call the MPI_Recv() using wildcards for either source or tag, or possibly both.
+This parameter provides us with information on the (i) source, (ii) tag, and (iii) error from the incoming message from another process.
+- **Question**: Single-Program-Multiple-Data (SPMD) is similar to what in Flynn's taxonomy
+	- **Answer**:
+		- MIMD